sleak-lbl/weekly-emails/items/ompoffload.md

-### Training on OpenMP Device Offload, September 22-23
+### Training on OpenMP Device Offload, Wednesday & Thursday

-In collaboration with OLCF, NERSC will offer a two-day training, "Introduction to OpenMP GPU Offloading," September 22-23.
+In collaboration with OLCF, NERSC will offer a two-day training, "Introduction to OpenMP GPU Offloading," this Wednesday and Thursday, September 22-23.

 Each day of the training will consist of a lecture followed by hands-on exercises for participants to work through.
 The first day provides a general